 Among the largest markets in the region, Italy and France reported net sales increases of 18.6% and 15.0%, respectively, while Spain reported a net sales decrease of 14.0%, in each case for the year ended December 31, 2008, as compared to the same period in 2007.
 The increase in net sales for Italy and France was driven by growth in Total Plan, Wellness Evaluations and Healthy Breakfast DMOs.
 The decrease in net sales for Spain reflects the impact of negative media reports in April 2008 relating to the Spanish Ministry of Health issuing a press release regarding their on-going inquiry into the products that we sell in Spain.
-Net sales increased in Russia by 37.9% for the year ended December 31, 2008, as compared to the same period in 2007 and reflect a re-activated distributor base that is utilizing the Wellness Evaluation and Healthy Breakfast DMOs.
-These increases in the Netherlands increases 2.4% for the year ended December 31, 2008, as compared to the same period in 2007 and reflect a re-activated distributor base that is utilizing the Wellness Evaluation and Healthy Breakfast DMOs.
+Net sales increased in Russia by 37.9% for the year ended December 31, 2008, as compared to the same period in 2007 primarily driven by adoption of the Nutrition Club concept in the form of a Breakfast Club DMO.
+Net sales in the Netherlands increased 2.4% for the year ended December 31, 2008, as compared to the same period in 2007 and reflect a re-activated distributor base that is utilizing the Wellness Evaluation and Healthy Breakfast DMOs.
 These increases were offset by declines in Germany and Portugal.
-Germany net sales declined 22.0% for the year ended December 31, 2008, as compared to the same period in 2007, as it transitions to daily consumption models including Nutrition Clubs conds.
-Net sales declined 47.7% for the year ended December 31, 2008, as compared to the same period in 2007, due to weaker recruiting efforts as this market, similar to Brazil in 2006, transitions toward daily consumption methods.
+Germany net sales declined 22.0% for the year ended December 31, 2008, as compared to the same period in 2007, as it transitions to daily consumption models including Nutrition Clubs and Wellness Evaluations.
+Portugal net sales declined 47.7% for the year ended December 31, 2008, as compared to the same period in 2007, due to weaker recruiting efforts as this market, similar to Brazil in 2006, transitions toward daily consumption methods.